 Evaluation of nominees and selection of award winners.

-Obtaining approval and recommendation of the LI Chair for award winners.
+Obtaining approval and recommendation of the LI Chairperson for award winners.

-Performance of other tasks appropriate to the purview of the Committee and the mission of the corporation as assigned by the Board.
+Performance of other tasks appropriate to the purview of the Subcommittee and the mission of the corporation as assigned by the Board of Directors.

-The Committee shall meet at least once annually for the discussion and conduct of business.
-Committee business may be conducted by telephone, electronically, and/or through the mail as necessary.
+The Subcommittee shall meet at least once annually for the discussion and conduct of business.
+Subcommittee business may be conducted by telephone, electronically, and/or through the mail as necessary.

-Nomination Forms shall be made available on all NAKHE media, and may also be distributed electronically, or by other means.
+Nomination Forms shall be made available on all Corporation media, and may also be distributed electronically, or by other means.

 Hellison Interdisciplinary Research Grant Program Award

-The association offers up to three $5000 HIRGP awards each year.
+The Corporation offers up to three $5000 HIRGP awards each year.

 The award recipients shall meet the criteria for the award as set forth in HIRGP Application.

-Upon approval by the LI Chair, the selections of the HIRGP shall be considered and approved by the NAKHE Board of Directors.
+Upon approval by the LI Chairperson, the selections of the HIRGP shall be considered and approved by the Board of Directors.

 Eligibility: